 Use autofill to fill forms quickly

-When you’re filling the same form every day, you have to take advantage of your browser’s autofill function.
+When you’re filling the same form every day, take advantage of your browser’s autofill function.
 If you want more options and don’t mind paying, I recommend Roboform Everywhere (my referral link – you’ll get 6 months free if you join!) and have used it for years.
-With Roboform you can SAVE the contents of an entry form before submitting, and load it the next day – handy for dailies that have unusual fields to be completed!
-I’ve also heard good things about the free Dashlane tool.
+With Roboform you can SAVE the contents of an entry form before submitting, and load it the next day – handy for dailies that have unusual fields to be completed.

 Keep your inbox tidy

-Most of the brands who run advent competitions don’t do it out of the kindness of their heart.
-No, they want to get you on board as a paying customer!
-And lots of them will be adding you to their mailing lists as a reward for your entry – so check any boxes you’re ticking, as sometimes it will be optional to sign up.
+Most of the brands who run advent competitions don’t do it out of the kindness of their heart – they want to get you on board as a paying customer!
+And lots of them will be adding you to their mailing lists when you enter – so double check any boxes you’re ticking, as sometimes it will be optional to sign up.
 Whatever you do, don’t register for daily email reminders of comps.
-You’ll be wasting time clearing out your inbox – just use a list or your bookmarks to enter them.
+You’ll be wasting time clearing out your clogged inbox – just use a list or your bookmarks to enter them.

 If your inbox is already jam-packed with rubbish, you’re not going to be able to cope with the influx of new emails – and might even miss a winning message!
-So start NOW and click the unsubscribe link in all those unwanted emails as they arrive – or do what I do, and use a tool like Unroll.me to combine them into one daily digest.
+Get organised NOW by reading my Tips for a tidy inbox – search for missed wins or comps, then unsubscribe from (or automatically file away) newsletters, organise useful messages and clear out all the junk.

 Thousands of people visit the competition listings websites, so you’ll do better if you hunt for your own comps.
 There are lots of words and phrases you can combine to find your own Advent comps.
-They can appear at any time in the next couple of weeks – some companies only start their ’12 Days of Christmas’ on the 13th December!
-Search on Google and Twitter for ‘Advent competition’, ’12 days of christmas’, along with ‘win’ or ‘prizes’ to find comps, you can even search for that specific day: ‘Day 6 win’ for example, or add your local town to the search.
-Don’t forget to check Facebook, Twitter and Instagram feeds for your local shopping centres and favourite brands!
+They can appear at any time after the start of November until mid December – some companies only start their ’12 Days of Christmas’ on the 13th December!
+Search on Google, Instagram and Twitter for ‘Advent competition’, ’12 days of christmas’, along with ‘win’ or ‘prizes’ to find comps, you can even search for that specific day: ‘Day 6 win’ for example, or add your local town to the search.
+Don’t forget to check Facebook, Twitter and Instagram feeds for your local shopping centres and favourite brands.

 Set keyboard shortcuts

 This is a massive timesaver for compers!
 You can type a few letters, and your device will automatically expand it into a phrase of your choice.
 Set shortcuts for your Twitter handle, email address, to tag friends, etc. With so many promoters asking us to tag friends in comments, shortcuts can be really helpful – but be careful as you could risk a ban for moving too quickly from one comment to the next.

 Copy and paste comments

-Have a notes file on your computer or mobile, and a set of answers: your favourite Christmas movie/food/song/tradition, etc. Add a generic comment you can use for quick Facebook and Twitter replies: “I’d love to find this in my Christmas stocking!” for example.
-Again, set Keyboard shortcuts for these phrases – you can type a few letters and a paragraph appears by magic!
+Have a notes file on your computer or mobile, and a set of answers: your favourite Christmas movie/food/song/tradition, etc. Again, set Keyboard shortcuts for these phrases – you can type a few letters and a paragraph appears by magic!
 For example I type ‘xs’ on my iPhone and it expands into ‘The Waitresses – Christmas Wrapping’! to answer the common ‘What’s your favourite Christmas song?’ question.
-Watch out though – Facebook algorithms are flagging a lot of comments as spam, so don’t do too much copy & pasting at once!
+Watch out though – Facebook algorithms are flagging a lot of comments as spam, so don’t do too much copy & pasting at once.

 Don’t ignore other comps!

-While everyone else struggles to enter 500 advent comps every day, the number of entries for blog giveaways, creative Christmas comps, and purchase-necessary instant wins will be way down – particularly comps that require you to leave your warm home to enter!
-Photos of your Christmas jumper, decorations and tree will definitely be useful too – see my list of this year’s win your wishlist competitions too.
-And don’t forget to tweet your BBB and Kellogg’s advent calendar daily selfies…
+While everyone else struggles to enter 200 advent comps every day, the number of entries for blog giveaways, creative comps, radio competitions, and purchase-necessary promotions will be way down – particularly comps that require you to leave your warm home to enter.

 Copy other compers